Agathe48/robot_mission_3/README.md

 The `run_model` method executes the `step` method for a given number of sSteps.

 The `do` method takes as arguments the agent performing the action and the list of all possible actions.
 It iterates through this list, checking if the current action is feasible.
 If it is feasible, the method breaks, ensuring that only one action is performed.
 If the current action is not feasible, the method moves on to the next action in the list.
 When an action is performed using the `do` method, the method also executes the changes associated with that action:
 - `ACT_TRANSFORM`, if the agent is a `GreenAgent` it creates a green waste, if the agent is a `YellowAgent` it creates a red waste.
-It then set the agent's knowledge (trasnformed_waste to the current waste) and add it to the scheduler.
-It will also remove from the scheduler the two waste from the agent's knowledge picked_up_waste and the set up the picked_up_waste as an empty list.
+It then adds the transformed created waste to the scheduler.
+It also removes from the scheduler the two wastes from the agent's knowledge `picked_up_waste`.
-- `ACT_PICK_UP`, it removes the waste agent from the grid and updates the agent's knowledge picked_up_waste with the new waste.
+- `ACT_PICK_UP`, it removes the waste agent from the grid.
-- `ACT_DROP`, if the agent is not a `RedAgent` the transformed waste will be placed on the grid and the agent's knowledge transformed_waste will be set back to None.
-If  the agent is a `RedAgent` it will remove the picked_up_waste from the scheduler and set the agent's knowledge picked_up_waste back to an empty list.
+- `ACT_DROP`, if the agent is not a `RedAgent` the transformed waste will be placed on the grid.
+If the agent is a `RedAgent` it will remove the picked_up_waste from the scheduler.
 - `ACT_GO_LEFT`, it will check for another agent in the left cell and move the agent if it is empty.
 - `ACT_GO_RIGHT`, it will check for another agent in the right cell and move the agent if it is empty.
 - `ACT_GO_UP`, it will check for another agent in the upper cell and move the agent if it is empty.
 - `ACT_GO_DOWN`, it will check for another agent in the lower cell and move the agent if it is empty.
 - `ACT_WAIT`, it waits.

 The `do` method returns the percepts.
-It is a dictionary of four keys (left, right, up and down).
+It is a dictionary of two mains keys: `action_done` and `positions`.
+The first key is associated with a dictionary containing the key `action` associated to the constant representing the action executed and `object` if the agent has picked up a waste or transformed it.
+The second key is a dictionary with four keys: left, right, up and down.
 It either contains a list of agents (`Waste`, `Radioactivity`, other cleaning agents and `WasteDisposalZone`) in the surrounding cells or `None` if the cell does not exist (grid limits).
-This percepts is created after an action is performed to take into account the possible new position of the agent.
+This percepts is created after the action is performed to take into account the possible new position of the agent.

 ### The scheduler